corpuschat/docs/misc/billing.md

 ### Subscription Changes

-- **Immediate Activation:** Upon selecting a subscription plan, you'll be directed to Stripe's secure checkout page to complete your payment details, activating your subscription without delay.
-- **Prorated Upgrades:** Should you decide to upgrade your plan, the payment will be prorated, ensuring you only pay for the difference based on the remaining time in your billing cycle.
+Upon selecting a subscription plan, you'll be directed to Stripe's secure checkout page to complete your payment details, activating your subscription without delay.
+Should you decide to upgrade your plan, the payment will be prorated, ensuring you only pay for the difference based on the remaining time in your billing cycle.

 > [Insert Screenshot: Plan Upgrade Interface]